Repair and personal donations

 • Fight for Peace provides counselling and support for young people in communities affected by crime and violence in seventeen countries around the world, including Jamaica and the UK.

-• Genesis Sun is a social enterprise based in Birmingham, England, which is dedicated to encouraging young people from the age of 13, its goal being to ‘inspire and stimulate fresh and existing talent, innovate thinking and encourage big personal and career aspirations’.
+• Genesis Sun is a social enterprise based in Birmingham, England, that is dedicated to encouraging young people from the age of 13, its goal being to ‘inspire and stimulate fresh and existing talent, innovate thinking and encourage big personal and career aspirations’.

 • Geraldine Connor Foundation is an arts organisation based in Leeds, England, that reaches ‘around 800 young people every year through projects that include workshops, performances and mentoring programmes’.